MHM-Rajpoot/Lets-C-Assembly/README.md

    - Open the project with the .vsproj file using Visual Studio 2022 (VS2022)

    ### Option 3: Use Google Colab
-   Open the x86 Nasm file in Google Colab and Run
+   Open the x86 Nasm .ipynb file in Google Colab and Run

 ## Resources